Information in additional observations of a non-parametric experiment that is not estimable

 \section{Proof of lower bound (Theorem~\ref{thm:mainlower})}

 Establishing the lower bound in Theorem~\ref{thm:mainlower} is a bit more involved than was the case for the upper bound.
-The proof is found at the end of this section.
-For clarity and readability the proofs of the intermediate lemmas and technical results are postponed until Section~\ref{sec:proofs}.
+The proof may be found at the end of this section.
+For clarity and readability, the proofs of some intermediate lemmas and technical results are postponed until Section~\ref{sec:proofs}.

-Similarly to certain techniques for establishing minimax bounds we will rely on the existence of appropriate hypercubes of parameters.
+Similarly, to certain techniques for establishing minimax bounds we will rely on the existence of appropriate hypercubes of parameters.
 These hypercubes will yield multiple testing problems that become significantly easier with additional observations and thus give a lower bound on the deficiency of interest.

-These multiple testing problems will consist of many local hypotheses about the underlying distribution.
-An additional observation will allow one to make an informed guess about the shape of the underlying distribution in an additional small region of the samples space.
+These multiple testing problems can be thought of as consisting of many local hypotheses about the underlying distribution.
+An additional observation will allow one to make an informed guess about the shape of the underlying distribution in an additional small region of the sample space.
 The idea is illustrated in Figure~\ref{fig:lowerboundidea}.

-The relevant notion of locality is given by reparameterising the experiment in an appropriate way, as described by the following lemma.
+The relevant notion of locality is captured by re-parameterising the experiment in an appropriate way, as described by the following lemma.